Europe's greatest Cistercian temple

 outstanding architectural monuments.

-It was declared a World Heritage Site by UNESCO and its excellent state of
+It was declared a World Heritage Site by UNESCO, and its excellent state of

 preservation makes it the finest example of Cistercian architecture in

-(it is also the continent's largest building of the Cistercian order).
+Europe (it is also the continent's largest building of the Cistercian order).

 Basically Gothic in structure, it contains five cloisters, seven